Introduction to Probabilistic Bayesian Networks Inference

 X and Z are independent given Y. Represent the same dependencies by Type 1 and 2, so it is, indistinguishable.
 We can uniquely identify Type 3.
 All other pairs are dependent and X and Z are marginally independent.
 So, while the skeletons of these three triplets are identical.
 The direction of the arrows is somehow identifiable.
 When X and Z have common parents the same distinction applies except that one must first condition on those parents.
 We develop the algorithm to determine the skeleton of the underlying graph.
 After that orient, all arrows whose directionality estimates by the conditional independencies observed.

-An alternative method of structural learning uses optimization based search.
+Optimization based search is an alternative method that is used by the structural learning.
 It needs a scoring function and a search strategy.
 Posterior probability is a common scoring function of the structure given the training data.
 The time for of an exhaustive search returning a structure.
 It maximizes the score is super-exponential in the number of variables.
-Incremental changes aimed at improving the score of the structure.
+We make changes that are incremental in nature in order to improve the overall score.
 We can do incremental changes through a local search strategy.
 A global search algorithm like Markov chain can avoid getting trapped in local minima.

 Another method consists of focusing on the sub-class of decomposable models.
 By decomposable model, the MLE has a closed form.

 With nodes and edges using rule-based machine learning techniques, we can augment a BN.
 To mine rules and create new nodes Inductive logic programming can use.
 Based on the BN structure to guide the structural search and augment the network we use an approach.
 The approach is Statistical relational learning and it uses a scoring function.
 A common SRL scoring function is the area under the ROC curve.

 You can learn about the structure and parameters of BNs.
 We can learn by using structure learning algorithms.
 It supports both discrete and continuous data sets.